stephane-caron/analytical-wrench-cone/README.md

 sampling.
 Writes down a success rate to the standard output, and fires up a 3D plot displaying valid (green) and erroneous (red) points.
 See the paper for details.

-## License

-The source code is released under the GPLv3 license.
-In short, you can copy, distribute and modify the software, provided that you track your changes/dates in source files and distribute your modifications (along with their source code and references to the original work) under the same license.
-For details, please refer to the LICENSE file in the repository.